Your recipe calls for a stalk of celery. Do you mean a rib, or the entire stalk?

 I assumed - no, I knew, with absolute certainty - that a stalk of celery and a rib of celery are the same thing.
 And they're not, if you talk to a botanist, or maybe a farmer.

 every recipe almost every recipe I've read refers to a single rib of celery as a stalk.
 What's going on?

 When a recipe calls for a stalk of celery, it's asking for one rib, not the whole head of celery.
 What's going on is language drift.
 At some point, the recipe definition of "stalk" diverged from the botanical definition.
 Sure, pedants will say "but the stalk is the entire bunch!", and they'll be technically correct1, but if a recipe calls for a stalk of celery, don't cut up the entire head and add it to the pot.

 Do what I mean, not what I say

 When I say “1 stalk of celery, minced”, I mean a single rib.
-If that bothers you, I’m sorry…but I’m not changing my writing style.
+If that bothers you, I’m sorry…but that's what the recipe means.